awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 After you've moved your Elastic IP address to EC2\-VPC, you can view its allocation ID on the **Elastic IPs** page in the **Allocation ID** field\.

-If the Elastic IP address is in a moving state for longer than 5 minutes, contact https://aws\.amazon\.com/premiumsupport/\.
+If the Elastic IP address is in a moving state for longer than 5 minutes, contact [Premium Support](https://aws.amazon.com/premiumsupport/)\.

 **To move an Elastic IP address using the Amazon EC2 Query API or AWS CLI**